How EMDR Therapy Helps Emotional Neglect:

 A person sitting on a couch, holding an open notebook or journal and writing with a pen.

-As we work together using EMDR, many clients begin to notice:
+As this work unfolds, many people begin to notice:

 • less emotional reactivity and overwhelm